 Royal Danish Theatre

 - Exquisite building with a domed roof and balcony that look out over the King’s Square.

 - Put on classics like Carmen and brand new ballet creations to the sound of a rock band!

-Experience the architecture and culture of this incredible theater where you can see inside the royal box, the wardrobe room and even stand on the storied stage!
-The theater puts on some incredible shows including opera, Royal Danish Ballet performances and concerts by the Royal Danish Orchestra.
-If you’re a fan of theater – definitely get tickets to one of the shows on your weekend in Copenhagen!
+Experience the architecture and culture of this incredible theatre where you can see inside the royal box, the wardrobe room and even stand on the storied stage!
+The theatre puts on some incredible shows including opera, Royal Danish Ballet performances and concerts by the Royal Danish Orchestra.
+If you’re a fan of theatre – definitely get tickets to one of the shows on your weekend in Copenhagen!